-April 21 – June 1, 2017
+April 20 through June 1, 2017

-The tenth annual Wynn Newhouse Awards Exhibition runs through June 1 at Palitz Gallery, located in Syracuse University’s Lubin House at 11 East 61st St., New York City.
-The exhibition that was created to draw attention to the achievements of artists of excellence who have disabilities.
+The tenth annual Wynn Newhouse Awards Exhibition runs through June 1 at the Palitz Gallery, located in Syracuse University’s Lubin House at 11 East 61st St., New York City.
+The exhibition was created to draw attention to the achievements of artists of excellence who have disabilities.